department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/types-inscriptions-emblems.md

 - Detailed primary documentation.
 Primary documentation may include Compiled Military Service Records (CMSR), details from official State files, Federal pension documents, or land warrants.

-##### If you don't have detailed primary documentation, you can request it through [National Archives and Records Administration](https://www.archives.gov/)
+###### If you don't have detailed primary documentation, you can request it through National Archives and Records Administration (NARA)

 [Follow the instructions on the NARA website to order pre-World War I records.](https://www.archives.gov/veterans/military-service-records/pre-ww-1-records).
 Copies of CMSRs, Federal pension records, and other primary documentation can be ordered through NARA. <br>